 2 311 lost one agent in FY18 Q2 and had four agents out on extended leave.
-In addition, 311 averaged six callouts per day and is currently reviewing attendance policies with Human Resources and preparing to interview potential agent trainees.
+In addition, 311 averaged six callouts per day and is currently

 3 "Service detractors" fall between 0 and 6 on a 10-point scale of "How likely are you to recommend this service to a friend or colleague?"